KQM-git/TCL/docs/enemy-data/humans/fatui/skirmishers/fatui-skirmisher-hydrogunner-legionnaire.md

 ## Attacks

 * Infues itself with a Hydro armor, gaining great resistance and empowering certain attacks.
-The armor will have its' resistance against most Elements increased, but has a great weakness to Electro Elemental application.
+The armor will have its resistance against most Elements increased, but has a great weakness to Electro Elemental application.
 * Charges up for a brief moment, then shoots a single bubble bullet at the player.
   * While armored: the bubble bullet is much faster.
-* Throws a Hydro bubble at its' ally, healing it.
+* Throws a Hydro bubble at its ally, healing it.
   * While armored: heals for more.